cstarkjp/Langevin/docs/navigation.md

 # Navigation

-The structure of this software package is outlined [here](design.md) or via the "How to install" sidebar menu item.
+The structure of this software package is outlined [here](design.md) or via the "Software design" sidebar menu item.

 Installation notes are available [here](installation.md) or via the "How to install" menu item.